Explore health content from A to Z.

 I need information about...

 The flu (influenza) is caused by a virus that is easily spread.
-And it can be more dangerous than you think.
 A flu vaccine is your best chance to avoid the flu.
 The vaccine is given in the form of a shot (injection) or a nasal spray.
-It’s best to get vaccinated each fall, before flu season starts.
-This can be done at your doctor’s office or a health clinic.
+It’s best to get vaccinated each year when the flu vaccine is available in your area.
+This can be done at your health care provider’s office or a health clinic.
 Drugstores, senior centers, and workplaces often offer flu vaccinations, too.
-If you have questions about getting vaccinated, ask your health care provider.
+If you want to know when the vaccine is available or if you have questions about getting vaccinated, ask your health care provider.

 The flu vaccine will not give you the flu.